 “We don’t want you to die!”
 Another yelled out.”

-"We love you, Tom.”
+“We love you, Tom.”
 The triplets Brandy, Mandy, and Candy cried out in sequence.
-Tears flooding from there eyes, creating a sobbing puddle.
+Tears flooding from their eyes, creating a sobbing puddle.

 When someone from the back of the barn began chirping loudly, it kept getting louder than all the chattering going on.
 They all looked through the crowd to see who wanted to speak out.
 And there was Kody, looking up at Tom with big sad puffy eyes.

 “I couldn’t sleep Mr. Leghorn, everyone here talking about how you shouldn’t ride White Lightning, but you’re the bravest Rooster in the world and if you feel like you can win, then I’m with you.
 And I’ll help take care of you if you get hurt real bad.”